3ttercap/nheqminer/README.md

    - `sudo apt-get install cuda-toolkit-8-0`
    - `sudo apt-get install cmake build-essential libboost-all-dev`
    - `git clone -b Linux https://github.com/nicehash/nheqminer.git`
-   - `cd nheqminer/Linux_cmake/nheqminer_cuda_tromp && cmake . && make -j $(nproc)`
+   - `cd nheqminer/Linux_cmake/nheqminer_cuda_tromp && cmake . && make`
    - or specify your compute version for example 50 like so `cd nheqminer/Linux_cmake/nheqminer_cuda_tromp && cmake COMPUTE=50 . && make`

 # Run instructions:

-Parameters:
+If run without parameters, miner will start mining with 75% of available virtual cores on Nanopool.
+Use parameter -h to learn about available parameters:

         -h              Print this help and quit
-	-l [location]	Stratum server:port
+        -l [location]   Location (Stratum server:port)
-	-u [username]	Username (bitcoinaddress)
+        -u [username]   Username (YOUR_ZCASH_WALLET_ADDRESS/YOUR_WORKER_NAME/YOUR_EMAIL)
+        -p [password]   Password (default: x)
-	-a [port]	Local API port (default: 0 = do not bind) -d [level]	Debug print level (0 = print all, 5 = fatal only, default: 2) -b [hashes]	Run in benchmark mode (default: 200 iterations)
+        -t [num_thrds]  Number of threads (default: number of sys cores) -d [level]      Debug print level (0 = print all, 5 = fatal only, default: 2) -b [hashes]     Run in benchmark mode (default: 100 hashes) -a [port]       Local API port (default: 0 = do not bind)

-CPU settings
-	-t [num_thrds]	Number of CPU threads
-	-e [ext]	Force CPU ext (0 = SSE2, 1 = AVX, 2 = AVX2)

-NVIDIA CUDA settings
-	-ci		CUDA info
-	-cd [devices]	Enable CUDA mining on spec. devices
-	-cb [blocks]	Number of blocks
-	-ct [tpb]	Number of threads per block
-Example: -cd 0 2 -cb 12 16 -ct 64 128

-If run without parameters, miner will start mining with 75% of available logical CPU cores.
-Use parameter -h to learn about available parameters:

-Example to run benchmark on your CPU:
+Example to run benchmark:

-        nheqminer -b
+        ./nheqminer_cpu -b

+Example to run with full logging (including network dump):

+        ./nheqminer_cpu -d 0

-Example to mine on your CPU with your own BTC address and worker1 on NiceHash USA server:
+Example to mine with your own ZEC address and worker1 on EU server:

-        nheqminer -l equihash.usa.nicehash.com:3357 -u YOUR_BTC_ADDRESS_HERE.worker1
+        ./nheqminer_cpu -l zec-eu1.nanopool.org:6666 -u YOUR_ZCASH_WALLET_ADDRESS/worker1

-Example to mine on your CPU with your own BTC address and worker1 on EU server, using 6 threads:
+Example to mine with your own ZEC address and worker1 on EU server, using 6 threads:

-        nheqminer -l equihash.eu.nicehash.com:3357 -u YOUR_BTC_ADDRESS_HERE.worker1 -t 6
+        ./nheqminer_cpu -l zec-eu1.nanopool.org:6666 -u YOUR_ZCASH_WALLET_ADDRESS/worker1 -t 6

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>

-Example to mine on your CPU as well on your CUDA GPUs with your own BTC address and worker1 on EU server, using 6 CPU threads and 2 CUDA GPUs:

-        nheqminer -l equihash.eu.nicehash.com:3357 -u YOUR_BTC_ADDRESS_HERE.worker1 -t 6 -cd 0 1